kimardenmiller/Deep-QNetwork_gaming/README.md

-# Deep Reinforcement Learning for Games
+# Deep Reinforcement Learning from Games to Value Investing

 <table>
   <tr>